qcversity/Polars-Learning-Path/00. Course Setup/01_Environment Setup with venv.md

 It is essential to setup a proper environment for separate projects to avoid package conflicts.
 And since we are going to learn about a new Python framework `Polars`, it is considered best practive to create a dedicated virtual environment for this course.

-I will illustrate how to setup this environment on both Windows and Unix-Based system such as Linux and Mac OS using Python native tool `venv` and Anaconda distribution package manager `conda`.
+I will illustrate in this setup file how to setup this environment on both Windows and Unix-Based system such as Linux and Mac OS using Python native tool `venv`.

 ## Why Virtual Environment